Design and characterization of electronic fractals

+\textbf{Acknowledgments} We thank Guido C.P. van Miert for the discussions.
+We acknowledge funding from NWO via grants 16PR3245 and DDC13, as well as an ERC Advanced Grant 'FIRSTSTEP' 692691.

+\textbf{Author contributions} S.N.K. did the calculations under the supervision of C.M.S.
+The experiments were performed by M.R.S. with contributions from S.E.F. and S.J.M.Z. under the supervision of I.S. and D.V.
+All authors contributed to the interpretation of the data and to the manuscript.

+\textbf{Author information} Reprints and permissions information is available at www.nature.com/reprints.
+Authors declare no competing interest.
+Correspondence and requests for materials should be addressed to C.M.S. (c.demoraissmith@uu.nl) and I.S. (i.swart@uu.nl).

-The STM and STS experiments were performed in a Scienta Omicron LT-STM system at a temperature of $4.5\,$K and a base pressure around $10^{-10} - 10^{-9}\,$mbar.
-A clean Cu(111) crystal, prepared by multiple cycles of Ar$^{+}$ sputtering and annealing, was cooled down in the STM head.
+\textbf{METHODS}\\ \textbf{Scanning tunneling microscope experiments} \\ The scanning tunneling microscopy and spectroscopy experiments were performed in a Scienta Omicron LT-STM system at a temperature of $4.5\,$K and a base pressure around $10^{-10} - 10^{-9}\,$mbar.
+A clean Cu(111) crystal, prepared by multiple cycles of Ar$^{+}$ sputtering and annealing, was cooled down in the scanning tunneling microscope head.
 Carbon monoxide was leaked into the chamber at $p \approx 3 \cdot 10^{-8}\,$mbar for three minutes and adsorbed at the cold Cu(111) surface.
 A Cu-coated tungsten tip was used for both the assembly and the characterization of the fractal.
-The CO manipulation was performed in feedback at $I = 60\,$nA and $V = 50\,$mV, comparable to previously reported values \citeS{Meyer2, Celotta2}, and was partly automated using an in-house developed program.
-STM imaging was performed in constant-current mode.
-A standard lock-in amplifier was used to acquire differential conductance spectra ($f$ = 973$\,$Hz, modulation amplitude 5$\,$mV r.m.s.) and maps ($f$ = 273$\,$Hz, modulation amplitude 10$\,$mV r.m.s.) in constant-height mode.
-The Fourier analyses were performed using the software Gwyddion.
+The CO manipulation was performed in feedback at $I = 60\,$nA and $V = 0.050\,$V, comparable to previously reported values \cite{MeyerMethods, CelottaMethods}, and was partly automated using an in-house developed program.
+Scanning-tunneling-microscopy imaging was performed in constant-current mode.
+A standard lock-in amplifier was used to acquire differential conductance spectra ($f$ = 973$\,$Hz, modulation amplitude 0.005$\,$V r.m.s.) and maps ($f$ = 273$\,$Hz, modulation amplitude 0.010$\,$V r.m.s.) in constant-height mode.
+The contrast of the experimental wavefunction maps as displayed in Fig.~2 was adjusted using the software Gwyddion.
+For the box-counting analysis of the experimental wavefunction maps (Fig.~3), Fourier-smoothed images were used with no further adjustments of the contrast.
+The Fourier analysis (Fig.~4) was performed using the same software.